astraub2/TeamSort/README.txt

 --name the file "userdata.csv"

 *******
 If you would like to test TeamSort without generating data, good news!!!
-We have a userdata.csv already generated for you.
+We have TestData.
+It can be ran from the command line using: make testdata

 *******